gagneurlab/drop/docs/source/prepare.rst

                                                                                                                                                                                                          ``- group2``

 highQualityVCFs        list       Filepaths where each item in the list is path to a vcf file.
-Each vcf file describes known high quality variants.
-These are used to recalibrate sequencing scores.     ``- known_indels.vcf``
+Each vcf file describes known high quality variants, which are used to recalibrate sequencing scores.     ``- known_indels.vcf``

                                                                                                                                                                                                          ``- known_SNPs.vcf``